apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

 Kyuubi JDBC driver supports different approaches to connect a kerberized Kyuubi Server.
 First of all, please follow the `krb5.conf instruction`_ to setup ``krb5.conf`` properly.

-Authentication by principal and keytab
+Authentication by Principal and Keytab
 **************************************

 .. tip::